 I don’t care what anyone says, Circus Circus is still great.
 I loved coming here as a kid, and needless to say, I still love Circus Circus to this day!

 Circus Circus Las Vegas is a hotel and casino located on the northern Las Vegas Strip.
 It’s great fun for people of all ages, especially if you’re looking for a circus/carnival that never ends.
 There are free circus acts that take place all day, right in the middle of the Carnival Midway.
-On top of the classic carnival games, you can also play arcade games and state-of-the-art video games at the Carnival Midway.
+On top of the classic carnival games, you can also play oodles of arcade games and video games at the Midway.

 Looking for more thrills?
 Don’t miss The Adventuredome.
 More on that later when we start talking about roller coasters.